Republicans will retain majorities in the Kansas House and Senate, but Gov. Sam Brownback may face a less cooperative Legislature next session.

 Rep. Jim Ward, D-Wichita, called Tuesday “the tale of two elections,” contrasting Republican Donald Trump’s victories with the Democratic gains in the Kansas Legislature.

 “The Legislature’s going to be a much different place in 30 days,” Ward said.

 In the House, Reps.
 Steve Anthimides, in southern Sedgwick County’s District 98, and Joseph Scapa, in east Wichita’s District 88, lost to Democratic challengers Steven Crum and Elizabeth Bishop.

-Steve Crum was sitting on a 400-vote lead early against his republican opponent Steve Anthimides.email@example.com
+Steve Crum was sitting on a 400-vote lead early against his republican opponent Steve Anthimides. firstname.lastname@example.org

 Elsewhere, Democrat Patsy Terrell ousted Republican incumbent Rep. Jan Pauls in Hutchinson and Democrat Tim Hodge narrowly defeated Republican incumbent Rep. Marc Rhoades in Newton.
 The party also captured seats in Johnson County and western Kansas.

 “We’re going to pick up eight to 12 seats,” Ward said at a Democratic watch party at the Murdock Theatre in Wichita. “…This place would be going nuts if the presidential race was competitive because statewide we’re doing really well.

 Arnold said the districts where Anthimides and Scapa lost are difficult districts.
 He attributed those defeats to the different makeup of voters in a presidential year, compared to midterm elections.

 “We win those (seats) and then we lose them and then we win them back again,” he said.
 “We understand you can’t win them all.”